clulab/habitus-utils/directionality/README_commandline_input.md

 ```

 Note: trigger verbs are optional.
-If not trigger verbs are provided, code will default to the `all_promote_verbs`  in
+If no trigger verbs are provided, code will default to the `all_promote_verbs`  in
 `data/verbs.py`

 ### Masked language models